 1. Stay (or go) home.

 - For Students: Click HERE to notify the Law School.
 You will receive attendance credit for attending in-person classes remotely through Zoom only after you have notified the Law School.

 If You Have Been Exposed to COVID-19:

-Remote Class Attendance: Students who experience a “close contact” exposure and timely notify the School of Law will be allowed to attend in-person classes virtually, for attendance credit, during their 14-day self-quarantine period.
+NOTE: You may not return to campus just because you receive a negative COVID test.
+Students who experience a “close contact” exposure and timely notify the School of Law will be allowed to attend in-person classes virtually, for attendance credit, during their 14-day self-quarantine period.
 Failure to notify the School of Law in a timely fashion may result in a student not receiving attendance credit for in-person classes they miss.